-1- We start numbering the carbons from the carboxyl group so it is considered as C1, then the following carbon C2 and the next one is C3 until we reach the end of that chain C16 or C20 and so on.
+1- We start numbering the carbons from the carboxyl group so it is considered as (C1), then the following carbon C2 and the next one is C3 until we reach the end of that chain C16 or C20 and so on.

-NOTE: Most of the time the fatty acid chain has EVEN number of carbons; however there should be some exceptions.
+NOTE: Most of the time the chain has EVEN number of carbons, however there should be exceptions.

-2- The other way is; numbering the 1st Carbon after the carboxyl group carbon (the 2nd C) by Alpha carbon, the following carbon is beta (C3), then gama (C4), until we reach the last carbon in the chain that is called Omega, regardless of the length of the chain.
+2- The other way is numbering the 1st Carbon after the carboxyl group (the 2nd C) carbon by Alpha carbon, the following carbon is beta (C3), then gama (C4), until we reach the last one we named the last by Omega, regardless of the length of the chain.